commodo/neatza-app/README.md

 There's a script to populate the conf files, from sources.
 I wrote some scrapers, and I'll have to write a few more in the future.

+**Note**: some scrapers require PyQT installed on the system.
+And if you're running it on the server you'll also need X virtual framebuffer installed.
+For that, there's also a small **init.d** script.